 - Drink a minimum of 3L water a day.
 Thirst is often mistaken for hunger.

 - Exercise at a moderate to high intensity three times a week.
 This intensity of exercise regulates your appetite control hormones (gherlin and leptin).
 It only needs to be

 Sometimes you get a hankering for something sweet to enjoy after dinner whilst you’re snuggled up on the couch enjoying your latest fitness magazine.
 Well, I know I do anyway!
 If you’ve eaten five decent sized meals already that day, then you don’t really need the extra calories from a large dessert no matter how healthy it is.
 So, here are four ideas for mini-desserts to give you a little treat after dinner without tipping your body into a daily calorie surplus.
-Remember that being in a calorie surplus over
+Remember that being in a calorie

 Advanced resistance training techniques, also known as specialised techniques or overload techniques are used by athletes with the intention to enhance muscle gains.
 They are suitable once you have been training with straight sets for a while and are looking to up the intensity and challenge your muscles.
 They are one way you can apply the progressive overload principle to your training.
 The following techniques prolong the time under tension a muscle has to work and increase the muscle recruitment and exhaustion.

 1. Super sets